🛤️Rails

 Requirements

-• - can be installed using gem install rails once Ruby is installed
+• Rails - can be installed using gem install rails once Ruby is installed

 Two gems have been created in order to make different examples of Rails integrations possible: